Australia says it will join U.S.-led defense effort in Strait of Hormuz

 However, European countries, which disagree with a U.S. decision to impose sanctions on Iran, have been reluctant to sign up to a U.S.-led mission for fear of adding to tension in the region.

+Canberra, although keen to avoid stoking tensions, was widely expected to join the U.S.-led maritime coalition.

+Australia is a staunch ally of the United States, which in recent months has called on its partners to do more to defend global security.

-Reporting by Wayne Cole; Editing by Paul Tait
+Reporting by Colin Packham in Sydney; Additional reporting by Wayne Cole in Sydney; Editing by Paul Tait